-Prior to 2008, a weir was also used to enumerate smolts leaving Archery Pond, the fourth off-channel site, but this weir was not operated during 2008-2013 due to budget constraints.
-Archery Pond was excluded from downstream trapping because, of the four, this site has historically produced the fewest number of smolts.
-During 2009-2012, minnow trapping and mark-recapture methods were used to obtain estimates of coho pre-smolt abundance in Archery Pond (too few steelhead were captured to generate mark-recapture estimates).
-However, during 2013, too few coho pre-smolts were captured in Archery Pond for population estimates (6 fish with 200 "Gee" brand wire mesh minnow traps baited with 2 g of preserved roe and set for 24 hours).
+The Archery Pond weir, used to enumerate smolts prior to 2008, was again used in 2014 due to the difficulty of marking sufficient Coho fry to use mark-recapture by minnow trapping to estimate pre-smolt abundance.
+Archery Pond was excluded from downstream trapping during 2009-2012 because, of the four, this site has historically produced the fewest number of smolts.
+However, during 2013, too few Coho pre-smolts were captured in Archery Pond for population estimates (6 fish with 200 "Gee" brand wire mesh minnow traps baited with 2 g of preserved roe and set for 24 hours).